-When this book makes a profit after it is published, 25% will go straight to Haiti Bible Mission to help support their school in Te Wouj.
+If this book makes a profit after it is published, 15% will go straight to Haiti Bible Mission to help support their school in Te Wouj.

 25% will go to a fund that will begin to pay back the contributors of this book project.
-They put a lot into it, and we want to be able to thank them as it succeeds.
+They put a lot into it for very little money, and we want to be able to thank them as it succeeds.

-The rest will going to fund a new project with the locals in Jérémie, Haiti.
+10% will go to fund a new project with the locals in Jérémie, Haiti.
 Although this project has not been determined yet, there are a couple ideas in the works.

 WHO IS THE AUTHOR?

 That depends on what you mean by author.
 The originator of the story itself?
-That would be the individual Haitian who told Rosie the story.
-But if you mean the person who wrote the stories in English, that would be Rosie McFarland.
-But do you mean the Creole translators?
+That would be the individual Haitian who gave the story.
+But if you mean the person who wrote the stories in English, that would be Rosie Alexander.
+But do you mean the Creole translator?
 They have to rewrite each story so that it will make sense and sound beautiful in Creole, it’s not just a word for word translation.